 Did you know that you can download state fishing regulations to your smartphone or other device?
 Using iBooks on Apple devices or your favorite book reader on the Android platform, you can download the regulations booklets for reference at any time.

-As noted in the 2018-2019 Saltwater Sport Fishing Regulations booklet, recreational fishermen will want to take note of a few changes in fishing regulations this season.
+As noted in the 2018-2019 Saltwater Sport Fishing Regulations booklet, recreational fishermen will want to review a few of the changes in fishing regulations this season.

 Most notably, the recreational red abalone fishery is closed for 2018, and likely longer.
 To learn more about the reasons behind the unprecedented closure, see “Perfect Storm” Decimates Northern California Kelp Forests, written by California Department of Fish and Wildlife (CDFW) biologists and published on the Marine Management News blogsite.